All Shook Up (musical): Act One

-Somewhere in the midwest in the 1950s, Chad, a hip-swiveling, guitar-playing roustabout, is being released from prison ("Jailhouse Rock").

-In a nearby dreary little town, Natalie, a young mechanic, is dreaming of love and adventure while she yearns for one true love to take her away, but she doesn't realize that her best friend Dennis has a secret crush on her ("Love Me Tender").
-Sitting in Sylvia's, the local honky tonk, the whole town sings the blues ("Heartbreak Hotel").
-Natalie's widowed father Jim enters and joins in, until they're interrupted by the roar of a motorcycle: it is Chad ("Roustabout").
-Chad is in need of a mechanic and he's introduced to Natalie, who is instantly smitten ("One Night With You") and promises to fix his broken down bike.
+Somewhere in the Midwest in the 1950s, Chad, a guitar-playing roustabout, is released from a weekend in jail ("Jailhouse Rock").
+In a nearby dreary little town, a young mechanic named Natalie yearns for love and adventure, unaware that her best friend Dennis has a crush on her.
+Sitting in Sylvia's Honky-Tonk, the townspeople lament their feelings of loneliness ("Heartbreak Hotel"), before getting interrupted by the roar of a motorbike; Chad has arrived in town ("Roustabout").

-Chad inquires about excitement in the town, and soon discovers the Mamie Eisenhower Decency Act, outlawing "Loud music, public necking, and tight pants."
-Chad then seeks to incite some rebelliousness in the citizens ("C'mon Everybody").
-While Natalie fixes Chad's motorbike, Chad seeks to inspire her to take to the open road ("Follow That Dream").
+In need of a mechanic, Chad is introduced to Natalie, who is instantly smitten ("One Night With You").
+Upon learning that Mayor Matilda and the silent Sheriff Earl enforce the Mamie Eisenhower Decency Act, outlawing "loud music, public necking, and tight pants", Chad seeks to incite rebelliousness in the citizens ("C'mon Everybody").
+Whilst Natalie repairs his motorbike, Chad inspires her to take to the open road ("Follow That Dream").